rks101/egnet/README.md

   3   1  96   0   0|   0     0 | 984B  786B|   0     0 |2378  3952 ^C

 ```
-Only looking for network bytes receives and sent
+Only looking for network bytes received and sent =>
 ```
 $ dstat -n
 -net/total-